Participative Innovation by Industry: How Leading Sectors Drive Employee Ideas (2026)

 Why industry context matters

 Participative innovation looks different in a factory than in a retail chain or a municipality.
-The principles are the same, give employees a structured way to contribute ideas, but the challenges, the types of ideas, and the implementation paths vary significantly by sector.
+The principles are the same: give employees a structured way to contribute ideas.
+But the challenges, the types of ideas, and the implementation paths vary significantly by sector.
 Understanding these differences is essential for designing a programme that actually works in your context.

 Manufacturing and industry